FDA extends EpiPen expiration dates amid shortage

 WASHINGTON (WABC) --The Food and Drug Administration is extending the dates of some EpiPens by four months in an effort to help combat shortages of the life-saving drug as children head back to school.

+"Normally I would not advocate using something past the expiration," said Howard Jacobson, with the Long Island Pharmacists Society.
+"But as long as the FDA says that the company can publicize that it is good past the expiration, then I would say, look, God willing, you don't have to use it."

 The drugs have an expiration date between April and December 2018.
-It does not apply to EpiPen Jr.
+It does not apply to EpiPen Jr., which is used for kids weighing between 33 and 66 pounds and provides half the dose of epinephrine.

 "We are doing everything we can to help mitigate shortages of these products, especially ahead of the back-to-school season," Dr. Janet Woodcock, Director of the FDA's Center for Drug Evaluation and Research said in a written statement.
 "We've completed the necessary reviews of the data to extend the expiration date by four months for specific lots of EpiPen that are expired or close to expiring.
 We're hopeful this action will ensure patients have access to this important medication and provide additional peace-of-mind to parents as the agency works with the manufacturer to increase supply."